mgajda/less-arbitrary/less-arbitrary.md

 This method may be transferred to other generic programming regimes like Featherweight Go or Featherweight Java.

-We recommend it to reduce time spent on making test generators.
+We recommend because it reduces time spent on making test generators and improves user experience when a data structure with no terminating constructors is defined.

 # Bibliography